Connecting the Dots in News Analysis: Bridging the Cross-Disciplinary Disparities in Media Bias and Framing: A Critical Review of Current Practices in NLP and Social Science

-Researchers in NLP have attempted to tackle media bias as political ideology detection or framing categorisation using different task formulations.
+\textbf{In NLP,} researchers have approached media bias as political ideology detection or framing categorisation using different task formulations.
 The first and most common strategy is \textit{single-label classification}, i.e.\ assigning a single label to each data point.
 At the \textit{word level}, \citet{recasens-etal-2013-linguistic} learn linguistic features from word removal edit-logs in Wikipedia. \citet{spinde-etal-2021-identification} compared the Euclidean distance of word embeddings to identify biased words in articles from Huffington Post (left wing) and Breitbart News (right wing).
 And \citet{liu-etal-2021-political} experimented with identifying and replacing bias-inducing words with neutral ones using salience scores over word embeddings.

 At the \textit{sentence level}, \citet{iyyer-etal-2014-political} used RNNs to identify political ideology in sentences in congressional debate transcripts and articles from the Ideological Book corpus.
 Using the BASIL corpus, \citet{hartmann-etal-2019-issue} correlated sentence and document distributions using a Gaussian mixture model~\citep{reynolds-etal-2009-gaussian} to identify biased sentences; \citet{chen-etal-2020-detecting} classified biased spans by calculating their probability distributions on news articles; and \citet{guo-zhu-2022-modeling} applied contrastive learning and created sentence graphs to categorise biased sentences.
 Other researchers translated keywords from GVFC into several languages, and fine-tuned mBERT to classify frames in news headlines in languages other than English~\citep{akyurek-etal-2020-multi,aksenov-etal-2021-fine}.